01 of 20

-Ever since Café Régine opened up or the borders of La Petite Patrie in 2012, the place has been PACKED.
+Ever since Café Régine opened up or the borders of La Petite Patrie in 2012, the place has been packed.
 Everyone loves it here.
-And I mean everyone.
 Service is warm, portions are generous and menu items are clever, original and sometimes even gluten-free, like the Gauffré, a dish composed of corn waffle, trout gravlax, cream with chives and tomato salsa (see photo).
-Sweet teeth risk orgasming over the Sweet Régine (homemade crumpets, candied oranges, pistachios, chocolate whipped cream and ganache) and the Doré (french toast, mascarpone cream, macadamia nuts, bananas and dates).
+Sweet teeth risk orgasming over the Sweet Régine (homemade crumpets, candied oranges, pistachios, chocolate whipped cream and ganache) and the Doré (french toast, mascarpone cream, macadamia nuts, bananas, and dates).

 And if you feel like sharing (or if you're just really hungry), consider ordering Un Peu de Tout.
 That`s French for ''a bit of everything.''
 Served on a tiered tray comparable to what you'd find at high tea, crumpets, fruit and other assorted pastries accompanied with house spreads are the usual suspects.